Aphrodite of Knidos – The Most Copied Statue in the World

 As it turned out, Phryne, posing as the model for the statue of the goddess Aphrodite, was to be her downfall.

-In ancient Greece, the gods demanded humility and respect from mortals and Phryne’s desire to be represented as a goddess angered the gods.
+In ancient Greece the gods demanded humility and respect from mortals and Phryne’s desire to be represented as a goddess angered the gods.

-For the gods to be represented in human form was a sign of their divinity but for a mortal woman to create the image of a goddess in her own likeness however, was a crime.
+For the gods to be represented in human form was a sign of their divinity but for a mortal woman to create the image of a goddess in her own likeness was a crime.

 It was not long before Phryne’s secret was out and all Athens learned she was the model for Praxiteles’ statue of Aphrodite; the goddess of love.